Subsidence insurance, protecting home with previous subsidence, heave or landslip

 - Cracks appearing in the plasterwork inside your home

-Is my property at risk of subsidence?
+Is my building at risk?

 When buying a house there are lender requirements, specified in the Council for Mortgage Lender (CML) Guidelines, that you should be aware of: